 Water Balance - Through the use of flow gages and field measurements collected from the Wash, tributaries, and wastewater discharge pipes, a balance of water that flows into and out of the Wash will be obtained at multiple time steps but at least on an annual basis.
 There are reliable and readily available data for most major components of the water balance, such as inflows from the wastewater dischargers and outflows to Lake Mead.
 Other water balance components such as losses (outflows) from evaporation and evapotranspiration are not so readily available.
 As part of another study aimed at addressing the water quality purification services of the Wash, a system-dynamics model will be developed to characterize the balance of Wash water.
 Until this more complex model is completed, an interim box model of the water balance will be created.
-There is an expectation that with the readily available data the water balance will not close (i.e., inflow ≠ outflows).
-Attempts, however, to quantify the remaining water will be pursued.
+There is an expectation that with the readily available data the water balance will be pursued.
 A water balance for the Las Vegas Valley watershed which incorporates treated raw water inflows from Lake Mead may also need to be developed based on the parameter of interest (see example in Section 4.1.3).
 Ultimately, the water balance is a necessary step toward constructing a mass balance for key parameters.